Louie Louie: Jon the Postman (1977)

 I think the Buzzcocks left the stage and the microphone was there and a little voice must have been calling, 'This is your moment, Jon.'
 I've no idea to this day why I sang 'Louie Louie,' the ultimate garage anthem from the 60s.
 And why I did it a cappella and changed all the lyrics apart from the actual chorus, I have no idea.
 I suppose it was my bid for immortality, one of those great bolts of inspiration.

 For some reason it appeared to go down rather well.
 I suppose it was taking the punk ethos to the extreme – anyone can have a go.
 Before punk it was like you had to have a double degree in music.
 It was a liberation for someone like me who was totally unmusical but wanted to have a go.

 A version of the song by The Fall with Jon on vocals appeared on the Live 1977 album which was described by Stewart Home as taking "the amateurism of the Kingsmen to its logical conclusion with grossly incompetent musicianship and a drummer who seems to be experiencing extreme difficulty simply keeping time".
 A version with his group Puerile was included on the 1978 album John the Postman's Puerile.

 Motörhead (1978)

+Motörhead's "charming, laid-back rendition of an old rock chestnut" originated as a "cheap one-take demo" produced by Alvin Lee.
+With support from manager Doug Smith, the track was rerecorded and shopped to Bronze Records.
+Founder Gerry Bron disliked the "incendiary, almost sullen rendition", labeling it "about the worst record I'd ever heard".
+Nevertheless, it was released as the group's second single, "purely as a favour" to promoter Neil Warnock, to coincide with an upcoming tour.

-"Louie Louie" was Motörhead's first single for Bronze Records in 1978, following their initial release on Chiswick Records in 1977.
-A "rough-edged cover of the garage rock warhorse" with Clarke's guitar emulating the Hohner Pianet electric piano riff, it was released with "Tear Ya Down" as a 7" vinyl single.
+A "rough-edged cover of the garage rock warhorse" with Clarke's guitar emulating the opening electric piano riff, it was paired with "Tear Ya Down" on a 7" vinyl single.
 Supported by a "back-breaking" touring schedule, the "high-octane" version reached No. 68 on the UK Singles Chart.
+The track also appeared on the CD re-issues of Overkill (1996) and The Best of Motörhead (2000).